 Shroyer asked Lokteff what she thought of “this whole trend of nationalism versus globalism.”
-He added that “people in Sweden are sick of this illegal immigration invasion, but if you speak out up against that,” and that people can no longer “report on the bombings that happen, the rapings that happen, the pillaging that’s going on on a nightly basis.”
+He added that “people in Sweden are sick of this illegal immigration invasion,” and that people can no longer “report on the bombings that happen, the rapings that happen, the pillaging that’s going on on a nightly basis.”

 Lokteff said that “when you’re on the truth-seeking journey” you “come to the biggest conspiracy of all” which is “destroying sovereign nations” — especially European nations — through immigration.
 She remarked that she was concerned about “demographic replacement” and “anti-white programming and propaganda.”

 “If you have white children, you don’t want them growing up as a hated minority,” she said.
 “And that is where we are heading.”

 Palmgren chimed in to complain that it was “controversial” to say “it’s okay to be white” — a nod to a racist 4chan campaign.
 Shroyer then said that it’s not only controversial to say, but that students will “get banned from a college campus” for saying it.
 Lokteff said that even reciting those words can get a person labeled a “Nazi” or “white supremacist.”